delta-io/connectors/flink/README.md

 Note that by default, the Delta Source will load the full state of the latest Delta table, and then start streaming changes.
 When you use the `startingTimestamp` or `startingVersion` APIs on the `ContinuousDeltaSourceBuilder`, then the Delta Source will process changes only from that corresponding historical version.

-#### Continuous Mode Options
-The relevant options for this mode are
+The options relevant to this mode are
 - `startingVersion` - Starts reading changes from this table version.
 - `startingTimestamp` - Starts reading changes from the table version written at or after the given timestamp.
 - `updateCheckIntervalMillis` - The interval, in milliseconds, at which we will check the underlying Delta table for any changes.